Concordium/concordium-rust-smart-contracts/CTS1.rst

 Receive hook function
 ---------------------

-The specification requires a token receive hook to be called on a smart contract receiving tokens, this will in some cases prevent mistakes such as sending tokens to smart contracts, which do not defined behavior for receiving tokens.
+The specification requires a token receive hook to be called on a smart contract receiving tokens, this will in some cases prevent mistakes such as sending tokens to smart contracts which do not define behavior for receiving tokens.
 These token could then be lost forever.

-The reason for this not being optional is to allow other smart contracts which integrates with a token smart contract to rely on this for functionality.
+The reason for this not being optional is to allow other smart contracts which integrate with a token smart contract to rely on this for functionality.
 An auction smart contract could take bids by token transfers directly.

 .. warning::